-- 4.4.1 Next, the Anti-Doping Organization shall consider whether there are any factors warranting allocating Testing resources to one sport or discipline or nation (as applicable) over whom it has Testing Authority in priority to others.
-This means having assessed the relative risks of doping: - a) In the case of an International Federation, allocating Testing between the different disciplines and nations within its sport based on a calendar of Events. - b) In the case of a National Anti-Doping Organization, allocating Testing between the different sports over whom it has Testing Authority, as well as any national antidoping policy imperatives that may lead it to prioritize certain sports over others.

-[Comment to 4.4.1(b): National Anti-Doping Organizations will have varying national policy requirements and priorities.
+4.4.1 Next, the Anti-Doping Organization shall consider whether there are any factors warranting allocation of Testing resources to one sport or discipline or nation (as applicable) in priority to others and shall take into account without limitation their calendar of Events.
+This means having assessed the relative risks of doping:

+- a) In the case of an International Federation, allocating Testing between the different disciplines and nations, within its sport. - b) In the case of a National Anti-Doping Organization, allocating Testing between the different sports as well as any national anti-doping policy imperatives that may lead it to prioritize certain sports over others. - [Comment to 4.4.1 (b): National Anti-Doping Organizations will have varying national policy requirements and priorities.
 For example, one National Anti-Doping Organization may have legitimate reasons to prioritize (some or all) Olympic sports while another may have legitimate reasons, because of different characteristics of that sporting nation, to prioritize for example certain other 'national' sports.
 These policy imperatives are a relevant consideration in the National Anti-Doping Organization's test distribution planning, alongside its assessment of the relative risks of doping in the various sports played within its national jurisdiction.
-They may lead, for example, to a National Anti-Doping Organization deciding, in its Test Distribution Plan for a particular period, (1) to allocate Testing to some sports within its jurisdiction but not others; and (2) to prioritize certain sports over others due not to a greater risk of doping in those sports but to a greater national interest in ensuring the integrity of those sports.]

-- c) In the case of a Major Event Organization, allocating Testing between the different sports and/or disciplines involved in its Event. - d) Another factor relevant to the allocation of Testing resources within the Test Distribution Plan will be the number of Athletes involved at the relevant level in the sport(s) and/or discipline(s) and/or nation(s) in question.
-Where the risk of doping is assessed to be equal as between two different sports or disciplines or nations, more resources should be devoted to the sport or discipline or nation involving the larger number of Athletes.
+They may lead, for example, to a National Anti-Doping Organization deciding, in its Test Distribution Plan, for a particular period, (1) to allocate Testing to some sports within its jurisdiction but not others; and (2) to prioritize certain sports over others due not to a greater risk of doping in those sports but to a greater national interest in ensuring the integrity of those sports.] - c) In the case of a Major Event Organization, allocating Testing between the different sports and/or disciplines involved in its Event. - d) Another factor relevant to the allocation of Testing resources within the Test Distribution Plan will be the number of Athletes involved at the relevant level in the sport(s) and/or discipline(s) and/or nation(s) in question.
+Where the risk of doping is assessed to be equal between two different sports or disciplines or nations, more resources should be devoted to the sport or discipline or nation involving the larger number of Athletes.

-4.5 Prioritizing between different Athletes and Samples
+4.5 Prioritizing Between Different Athletes